-Payment of tuition and fees entitles the student to the use of science laboratories and science materials, use of the University Health Service and University Library, subscription to the University newspaper and yearbook, admission to all regularly scheduled intercollegiate sports events held on the campus, and University theatre and music presentations.
+Payment of tuition and fees entitles the student to the use of science laboratories and science materials, use of the University Health Service and University Library, subscription to the University newspaper, admission to all regularly scheduled intercollegiate sports events held on the campus, and University theatre and music presentations.

-In addition, tuition and fees include premiums for a health and accident insurance policy on each student in attendance full-time and also are designated annually for the operation of the Hoover-Price Campus Center, class dues and cap, gown and a diploma at graduation.
+In addition, tuition and fees include premiums for an accident insurance policy on each student in attendance full-time and also are designated annually for the operation of the Hoover-Price Campus Center, class dues and cap, gown and a diploma at graduation.